mli42/ahk-win2mac/README.md

 If it's not working for applications running with admin permissions, it might be the problem that AHK is not, see [this question on StackOverflow](https://stackoverflow.com/a/8457852/723769).

+## Erratum

+I hardly recommend this [adunning/Mac-Keyboard-Layouts-for-Windows](https://github.com/adunning/Mac-Keyboard-Layouts-for-Windows) instead of remapping your whole keyboard! \
+(If accents are important to you, because International Keyboard is quite annoying ...)

 ## Installation

 - Install [AutoHotkey](https://www.autohotkey.com/)